Ed-Wares/Cubey/README.md

 - GLFW: A lightweight, cross-platform library for creating OpenGL contexts, windows, and handling input.
 It's often preferred over SDL for pure OpenGL development due to its simplicity and focus.
 - GLAD: Essential for loading OpenGL function pointers at runtime, allowing you to use modern OpenGL features (like shaders, VBOs, VAOs).
 - GLM: Provides essential matrix and vector math operations for 3D graphics.
+- stb: Load fonts and images with the popular single-header library stb.

 ### The 2D Rendered Text Overlay (HUD)
 - Separate Shaders: The text needs its own shaders because it's fundamentally different from the 3D cube.
 The cube uses a perspective projection (things farther away are smaller), while the text uses an orthographic projection (a flat, 2D view with no perspective).